WebOfTrustInfo/rwot11-the-hague/advance-readings/Identity and Trust in a Co-operative Ecosystem.md

 We have kept the question as open as possible so that in discussion we can empathise better and uncover more of the hidden, implicit opportunities for valuable interaction between co-operatives, their members and stakeholders.
 We believe co-ownership and community participation is essential to the co-design process.

 8. ## **Identity Ecosystem Governance**
-The typology and taxonomy of identity systems has been refined through the efforts of many in the field to elevate the importance of a governance 'dimension', and to elaborate it as part of a technical 'stack' (eg within the ToIP stack)
+The typology and taxonomy of identity systems has been refined through the efforts of many in the field to elevate the importance of a governance 'dimension', and to elaborate it as part of a technical 'stack' (eg within the ToIP stack).
+The ToIP Ecosystem Foundry Working Group [^27] is a valuable community of (emerging) practice.
 Co-operative governance mechanisms typically involve participative and collective democratic decisions made by member-stakeholders.
-We propose that co-operative business models and mechanisms may be useful and relevant in the governance of an identity ecosystem.
+Rieks Joosten et al observe that "...trust and assurance work best in a community of parties that have some common objectives, and because of that, find it more beneficial to work together in some areas than having to do all the work themselves.
+They do not seek to provide rules/standards that should be followed world-wide, but rather they consent to a set of rules that they can all work with, for the particular purposes that they share and the concerns they collectively want to address.
+They will often allow others to join if they find that beneficial." [^28]  The corollary of this is the proposition that co-operative business models and mechanisms may be useful and relevant in the governance of an identity ecosystem.

 9. ## **Data Commons**